Animal Injury Claims

 A

 If you are bitten by a dog, the owner is liable for the injuries or damage caused, meaning you will be entitled to make a claim.
-We will help you to proceed with your claim and obtain evidence, your statement and that of any other witnesses to prove the dog owner was negligent.
+We will help you to proceed with your claim and obtain evidence, as well as statements from yourself or any other witnesses to prove the dog owner was negligent.

 Q